sprint84/ProgressButton/README.md

 }
 ```

-`RFProgressButton` displays a progress bar around it's frame.
+`ProgressButton` displays a progress bar around it's frame.
 Setting the current progress works as expected:

 ```swift
 addButton.setProgress(self.progress, animated: true)
 ```

 ### Customization
-`RFProgressButton` supports some layout customizations, and we are working to improve customizable parameters in the future.
-For example, `RFProgressButton` supports 3 color levels, that can be triggered by a threshold value.
+`ProgressButton` supports some layout customizations, and we are working to improve customizable parameters in the future.
+For example, `ProgressButton` supports 3 color levels, that can be triggered by a threshold value.

 ```swift
 public var normalProgressColor: UIColor